 The Story of Hazel Eaton

-Hazel, born on the 4th of July in 1895, joined the circus at age 15 - despite objections from her parents who wanted her to be a hat maker.
+Hazel Marion Eaton was born on July 4, 1895 in West Quoddy Head Lighthouse in Lubec, Maine.
+At 15 she joined the circus, despite objections from her parents who wanted her to be a hat maker.
 Her first acts included shallow diving from an elevated platform, hoop rolling, an Annie Oakley impressionist and working in a trained monkey act.
-Just two years after joining the Johnny Jones Circus, Hazel became a motorcyclist in the "Watkins's Wall of Death" owned and operated by her first husband, Ira Watkins.
+Just two years after joining the Johnny Jones Circus, Hazel became a motorcyclist in "Watkins's Wall of Death" owned and operated by her first husband, Ira Watkins.
 The "Wall of Death" refers to a barrel shaped track where motorcyclists ride the walls at speeds that reach 60 miles per hour.
 Hazel also performed daring tricks such as riding without hands.
-Although injury often resulted in death in the motordrome, Hazel survived several bad falls including the time her back brake locked causing her to fall to the bottom of the motordrome.
+Although injury often resulted in death in the motordrome, Hazel survived several bad falls including an incident when her back brake locked causing her to fall to the bottom of the motordrome.
 Even after breaking her back and suffering a serious head injury, Hazel returned to the circus the same year.

-After 15 years of riding in the motordrome, Hazel purchased her own show and traveled to every state in America, including some international shows.
-Hazel finally retired in 1942, but was known to host fabulous parties with her best friend Beatrice Houdini, Harry Houdini's wife.
+After 15 years of riding in the motordrome, Hazel purchased her own show and traveled to every state in America, including some Cuba, Canada and Europe.
+Hazel finally retired in 1942, returned to Maine and hosted fabulous parties with her best friend Beatrice Houdini, Harry Houdini's wife.
 Hazel died in Florida in 1970, leaving a wild legacy behind.

 Hazel has been an inspiration to us, which is why we named our company after her.
-As co-owners, Julia and Mackenzie are following their dreams and putting it all out on the line to own their own business.
-Although they are not taking as big of risks as Hazel once did, they still aim to live with Hazel's zest for life and go after their dreams.
+As co-owners, Julia and Mackenzie are following their dreams.
+Although the risks are not as deadly as driving in the motordrome, Julia and Mackenzie still aim to live with Hazel's zest for life and her ability to follow her dreams.